FlowPay/client-openapi/docs/general.md

 # Rate limits

-Requests are limited to 100 requests per minute per source IP, if you exceed this limit you will receive a 429 error.

-There is also a burst limit of 10 requests per second.
+Requests are limited to 100 requests per minute per source IP; exceeding this limit results in 429 responses.
+A burst limit of 10 requests per second also applies.
+Production limits can be customised per partner on request.